emirarikaan/LudoGame/README.md

 # LudoGame
-LudoGame made in java, with basic functionalities
+LudoGame made in java, contains save game,write txt file

 It is have 3 operations to do: